 Save money and time with these delicious make-ahead breakfast recipes!
-I decided to make a list of my favorite healthy breakfast meal prep ideas that will basically save your sanity if you’re trying to eat healthier and live an actual life.
+I decided to make a list of my favorite healthy meal prep breakfast ideas that include breakfast muffins, breakfast cookies, healthy breakfast burritos and wraps, overnight oats and other oatmeal-based recipes, hearty egg recipes for breakfast and so many more.
+These meal prep recipes will basically save your sanity if you’re trying to eat healthier while living an actual life.

 Healthy Breakfast Meal Prep Ideas

 So, if you’re struggling with having a healthy breakfast or any breakfast at all during the week, start with these meal prep recipes.
 Invest some of your time to prepare one, two or three of these tasty breakfasts on Sunday, Monday…Whenever you decide, so that you can start your mornings right.

 This healthy breakfast cake is one of the most popular recipes on my blog and I can tell you – it really is that good and it’s really easy to make!
 Even better, it’s perfect for meal prep as it gets moister and better when it stays in the fridge overnight or for the next few days.
 You can find the recipe here.

 These muffins are addictive!
 Like, I get it, they’re not loaded with vegetables, but they are healthier!
 Using eggs, feta cheese and oats these savory breakfast muffins will fill you up until noon.
 Store in the fridge for 3-4 days and heat up in the oven for best results.
 Recipe here.